Affine logic for constructive mathematics: Topology

 where the first conjunct depends only on $U$ and the second only on $\cancel U$.
 Thus, we may think of $x \iint (U,\cancel U)$ as ``$x$ is in the interior of $U$ and is apart from $\cancel U$''. \end{eg}

 In the general case, we can write the axioms of an $\L$-topology in terms of $\iint$ and $\niint$, as in \cref{fig:sitop}.
-But they are not very familiar, because we are used to spaces that are degenerate as in \cref{eg:metric-top}.
+But they are not very familiar, because we are used to spaces that are degenerate in the manner of \cref{eg:ltop-met}: with $\niint$ depending only on $\cancel U$, and $\iint$ the conjunction of two properties depending on $U$ and $\cancel U$ respectively.
 This suggests the following definition.